Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Quantum Corrections to the Entropy Bound

-We can see here for this condition that the quantum correction to the TCC bound is quite small.
-The other condition $ T_s \geq\frac{ {\MP} \sqrt{\ns}}{{\pi^2 \b}}\frac{1}{3\sqrt{a_s}}$ may only work for some special cases.
-It may also provide an exception from the bound, although it is not that clear at the moment.
+} We can see here for this condition that the quantum correction to the TCC bound is quite small as $\alpha, \beta\ll n_s$.
+In the following section, it will be interesting to see that the bounds on dS swampland conjecture can be corrected. with a non vanishing $\beta$.